 QCM-D (Q-sense AB, Gothenburg, Sweden), which employs an ultrasensitive coin-shaped quartz sensor housed inside a flow cell with a well-defined geometry and hydrodynamic characteristics, was used to study the biofouling behavior of QAC-modified membrane (Marcus et al. 2012).
 When bacteria attach to the surface, the total oscillating mass increases, which results in a decrease in the frequency and an increase in the energy dissipation.
 The quantity of deposited bacteria is proportional to the frequency shifts (Δf, Hz) (Olofsson et al. 2005; Gutman et al. 2013).

-Representative normalized frequency (Δf) shifts at the third overtone on various casting solution coated quartz crystals are shown in SI Figure S1.
+Representative normalized frequency (Δf) shifts at the third overtone on various casting solution coated quartz crystals are shown in Supporting Information (SI) Figure S1 (available with the online version of this paper).
 In stage A, DI water was injected to attain a stable baseline.
 Sterile saline background solution was injected subsequently in stage B. During the injection of bacterial suspension, Δf decreased sharply (stage C), suggesting the attachment of bacteria onto the sensors.
 In stage D, background sterile saline solution was introduced, followed by a DI water rinse in the final stage (stage E), and the change of frequency shift during DI water rinse indicated desorption of the bacteria from the sensors.

 Live/dead cell staining and FCM analysis